How do I find out more?

 If you would like more information please contact us: firstname.lastname@example.org

 Associate Membership is temporarily closed to allow us to integrate numerous new members.
 Please plan to attend an information session and the Is Cohousing For You workshop if you are interested in becoming an Associate Member.
-The next available Is Cohousing For You workshop is being hosted by Ravens Crossing Cohousing.
-More information and registeration is available on Eventbrite
+The next available Is Cohousing For You workshop is being hosted by Ravens Crossing Cohousing on Jan 13th.
+More information and registration is available on the Ravens Crossing Eventbrite.
+Subsequently we at West Wind Harbour will be hosting the workshop in Sooke on March 17th.
+More information and registration is available on the Westwind Harbour Eventbrite.

 Membership There are two formalized levels of membership: Associate and Equity Membership.